expo/expo/docs/pages/get-started/installation.md

 ### Installing Expo CLI

-The best way to get started with universal React is by using `expo-cli`, alternatively you can use [`create-react-native-app`](https://github.com/expo/create-react-native-app) for more templates.
+The best way to get started with universal React is by using `expo-cli`.

 <TerminalBlock cmd={['# Install the command line tools', 'npm install --global expo-cli','', '# Create a new project', 'expo init my-project', 'cd my-project']} />